-The way we control this light will determine certain aspects of our photos, such as motion blur, exposure and depth of field, which can be used to give a creative and personal twist to our photos, and to ensure we’re able to create the image we want, not the one the camera chooses for us.
+The process of taking a photo, whether on film or digital, boils down to light passing through a very narrow opening where it projects an image onto a sensor or on film.
+The way we control this light determines certain aspects of our photos; things like motion blur, exposure, and depth of field.
+These can all be used to give a creative and personal twist to our photos, and using them properly means we’re able to create the image we want, not the one the camera chooses for us.

 There are four main variables in the way we can control light, and these are: